Active Fusion join the fight for Sport Premium funding clarity

 As a local organisation that specialises in working closely with schools on this agenda, Active Fusion are extremely concerned with the lack of clarity provided regarding this funding.
 It is estimated that during the pandemic, activity levels amongst children have fallen by over 25% and that the impact on children’s physical and mental health is potentially catastrophic.

-This funding can have a significant impact on schools ability to re-integrate children in physical activity and to address some of the overwhelming challenges currently faced by the education sector
+This funding can have a significant impact on a school’s ability to re-integrate children in physical activity and to address some of the overwhelming challenges currently faced by the education sector.

 Director of Active Fusion, Lindsy James, said: “I am passionate about addressing the decline in physical and mental wellbeing for our children locally, especially as we recover from the pandemic.